msalemor/azure-appservice-to-mssql-fw-otions/README.md

-# AppService to MS SQL connectivity IP lists, private connection and private endpoint
+# AppService to Azure SQL connectivity using IP lists, Servvice Endpoint and Private Endpoint

 ## App Service to SQL with Outbound IPs fire rule

-Steps to configure, from the portal:
+Steps to configure this setup, from the portal:

 - On the WebApp
   - Go to networking settings